simona1/jitters/README.md

 ## Description
 An API for coffee enthusiasts.
-Retrieve details about producers and coffees by country and region.
+Retrieve details about producers and coffee varieties by country and region.